openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_IdP.rst

 SAML metadata is an XML file that contains the information necessary for secure interactions between identity providers and security providers.
-You send the URL of your metadata file, created when you :ref:`configured your installation as a SAML service provider<Configuring your Installation as a SAML Service Provider>`, to each identity provider that you want to add.
+You send the URL of your metadata file, created when you :ref:`configured your Open edX site as a SAML service provider<Configuring your Installation as a SAML Service Provider>`, to each identity provider that you want to add.
 Similarly, you obtain the metadata URLs from identity providers before you add and enable them